Ferdodonna/Gasket/README.md

 **MinimalCircleRadius**: minimum drawn circle radius, a floating point number, if this limiter should be ignored input -1, can be overridden by another limiter

 **NestingAlgorithm**: A nesting algorithm describes a way to draw additional circles into already drawn circles.
-We currently have three
+We currently have four
 options:

           1. nested_gasket_off => no nesting algorithm